-Born from the embers of the vibrant Toronto punk scene, Smashed Gladys formed in 1984 and then headed to New York City where they became part of that era’s glam/hair metal scene… A story given shape and form in ‘Go To Hell’ a single recorded back in the day but due to be released on 31st May.
+Born from the embers of the vibrant Toronto punk scene, Smashed Gladys formed in 1984 and then headed to New York City where they became part of that era’s glam/hair metal scene… Echoing the attitude of those times, the single ‘Never Take No’ by the group will be released on 3rd August, through Golden Robot Records.

 With Matt Stellutto on drums and bass player, Ken Fox (Toronto’s Raving Mojos, Jason And The Scorchers, The Fleshtones), Smashed Gladys played venues in and around the NYC area, during which time they met Gene Simmons of KISS fame, who offered them a production/management deal.